 Are you a talented early-career scientist who has already produced excellent supervised work, is ready to work independently and shows potential to be a research leader?
 The ERC Starting Grant could be for you.

-- Eligibility: researchers of any nationality with 2-7 years of experience since completion of PhD (extensions are possible– see the latest ERC Work Programme for details), a scientific track record showing great promise and an excellent research proposal
+Researchers of any nationality with 2-7 years of experience since completion of PhD (Extensions are possible under certain circumstances — see the latest ERC Work Programme), a scientific track record showing great promise and an excellent research proposal